TheNoobInventor/sudoku-ai-solver/docs/index.md

 # Sudoku AI Solver

-In this project, a Sudoku Artificial Intelligence (AI) puzzle solver is built using python, OpenCV, Deep Learning (DL) and OCR (Optical Character Recognition) methods to solve puzzles obtained from images.
+In this project, a Sudoku Artificial Intelligence (AI) puzzle solver is built using python, OpenCV, Deep Learning and Optical Character Recognition (OCR) methods to solve puzzles obtained from images.
 The steps required to implement the solver will be outlined after a brief overview of Sudoku puzzles.

 (Work in progress)